 As new care pathways and services are introduced to support integrated care, there is a clear need to ensure that the changes are having the desired effect on quality of care, cost of care, access and citizen experience.
-This supports the concept of evidence-based investment, where the impact of each change is evaluated, ideally by health economists working in universities or in special agencies.
-Health technology assessment (HTA) is an important method here, and can be used to justify the cost of scaling up good practices to regional or national level.
+This supports the concept of evidence-based investment, where the impact of each change is evaluated, e.g. by health economists working in universities or in special agencies.
+Health technology assessment (HTA) is an important method here, and can be used to justify the cost of scaling up of integrated care to regional or national level.

 - Establishing baselines (on cost, quality, access etc.) in advance of new service introduction.